AlexiaJM/Deep-learning-with-cats/README.md

 # Deep-learning-with-cats

 This repository is a "toy" project so I can gain experience building deep neural networks.
-My first goal is learning to generate pictures of cats with Generative Adversarial Networks (^._.^).
+My first goal is generating pictures of cats using Generative Adversarial Networks.
+My second goal is making art with cats by applying styles to pictures of cats using deep convolutional neural networks. (^._.^)

 ![](/images/DCGAN_220epochs.gif)

 **Updates**
-  * 17/07/2017 : Added CycleGAN for style transfer, so far doesn't work well with the CAT dataset and it's so slow (20-24h to fully train it) that optimizing it is very difficult.
+  * 17/07/2017 : Added CycleGAN for style transfer, so far doesn't work well with the CAT dataset and it's so slow (20-24h to fully train it).
 I'm leaving it here for those interested but I probably will try fast neural style instead.
   * 15/07/2017 : Many people were concerned about whether the generated images are really novel or rather just copies of the training dataset so I made a python function that output the 5 most similar training (real) images to the given generated (fake) images.
 See: https://github.com/AlexiaJM/Generative-model-most-similar-images.

 **Objectives (so far)**